nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 printed map for the player.
 All maps will come with a given `height` and `width`, all of these attributes are inherited from the AMap abstract class.
 Currently, the `FirstMap` and `BattleInterface` classes extend AMap. `FirstMap` is the first map displayed upon entering the game and it displays the position of the player.
-The `BattleInterface` is the map displayed when the player interacts with an `InteractableEntity`.
+The `BattleInterface` is the map displayed when the player interacts with an `interactable`.

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}